Galaxeaaa/Resume/resume.typ

   dates: dates-helper(start-date: "Sep 2023", end-date: "Jan 2024"),
 )
 - Advised by Prof. Hao Su.
-- Worked on ZeroRF, a novel sparse view 360° reconstruction method based on NeRF.
+- Contributed to #link("https://arxiv.org/abs/2312.09249")[ZeroRF], a novel sparse view 360° reconstruction method based on NeRF.
 See paper link in Publications and Preprints.
 - ZeroRF is published in proceedings of IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024.

 #work(
   title: "Software Engineer Intern",
-  location: "Redwood City, CA",
+  location: "Remote",
   company: "Electronic Arts",
+  url: "www.ea.com",
   dates: dates-helper(start-date: "Jun 2023", end-date: "Sep 2023"),
 )
 - Mentored by Steve Karolewics and Alex Lemke.
-- As a Rendering Intern on the Star Wars FPS team at Respawn Entertainment, I learned to use and modify Unreal Engine 5, collaborating with the engineering and art teams to improve decal rendering support.
-I adapted an existing tiled decal pass into separate pre-GBuffer and post-GBuffer passes, to aid efforts toward more accurate and complex material blending needs by the art team.
+- As a Rendering Intern on the Star Wars FPS team at Respawn Entertainment, learned to use and modify Unreal Engine 5, collaborating with the engineering and art teams to improve decal rendering support.
+Adapted an existing tiled decal pass into separate pre-GBuffer and post-GBuffer passes, to aid efforts toward more accurate and complex material blending needs by the art team.
-- After this project was completed, I used the remaining time available to investigate Lumen global illumination, including documenting the costs and configurations of far field lighting and reflections.
+- After this project was completed, used the remaining time available to investigate Lumen global illumination, including documenting the costs and configurations of far field lighting and reflections.

 #work(
   title: "Software Engineer Intern",